Emma Naluyima: Early life and education

 Naluyima was born circa 1980 in Entebbe, Uganda.
 Her father, Chris Kikwabanga, was an airline pilot and her mother, Margaret Nanziri, was a banker.
 Naluyima attended Stella Maris Primary School in Nkokonjeru, in Buikwe District.
 For her O-Level and A-Level studies, she attended Maryhill High School in the city of Mbarara.
 She was then admitted to Makerere University, Uganda's largest and oldest public university, graduating with a Bachelor of Veterinary Medicine degree.
 Later, she was awarded a Master of Health Services Research in Veterinary Medicine, by Makerere University.

 Career

 When Naluyima graduated with her BVM degree in 2004, the National Animal Genetic Resources Centre and Databank (Nagric), in Entebbe, offered her a full-time job, complete with a government house.
-After two years at Nagric, she resigned the salaried job, in August 2006 and went and started her first piggery, on a small family plot of land, with USh2 million (approximately US$1,000 at that time) of borrowed money.
+After two years at Nagric, she resigned from the salaried job, in August 2006 and started her first piggery, on a small family plot of land, with USh2 million (approximately US$1,000 at that time) of borrowed money.
 That piggery paid for her master's degree.
 In 2010, she married Ssalongo Washington Mugerwa, a school teacher.
 They bought 6.5 acre and Naluyima relocated her ten pigs to their new home.